lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 This represents **less than a ~0.2% increase for the base case** when no burn requests are pending, a ~24% increase when applying one type of burn requests, and ~35% increase when applying both types of burn requests.

 The estimates are suitable for the single oracle report only.
-If the amount to burn exceeds the `maxBurnAmountPerRunBasePoints`, the gas costs multiply by the number of periods to fulfill the pending requests completely.
+If the amount to burn exceeds the `maxBurnAmountPerRunBasisPoints`, the gas costs multiply by the number of periods to fulfill the pending requests completely.

 ### Shares burnt counter